statengeneraal/laws-markdown/verdrag/verdrag/tot/invoering/van/een/eenvormige/wet/op/wisselbrieven/en/etc/BWBV0006391/README.md

 ####to the Convention.

-At the time of signing the Convention of this day's date for the settlement of certain conflicts of law in connection with bills of exchange and promissory notes, the undersigned, duly authorised have agreed upon the following provisions:
+At the time of signing the Convention of this day's date for the settlement of certain conflicts of law in connection with bills of exchange and promissory notes, the undersigned, duly authorised, have agreed upon the following provisions:
 ###A.

 The Members of the League of Nations and the non-Member States who may not have been able to deposit their ratifications of the said Convention before September 1st, 1932, undertake to forward within fifteen days from that date a communication to the Secretary-General of the League of Nations informing him of their situation as regards ratification.